flyteorg/flyte/rfc/system/5606-json-idl.md

 #### Show input/output on FlyteConsole
 We will get node’s input output literal value by FlyteAdmin’s API, and get the JSON byte string in the literal value.

-We can use MsgPack dumps the JSON byte string to a dictionary, and shows it to the flyteconsole.
+We can use MsgPack dumps the MsgPack to a dictionary, and shows it to the flyteconsole.
 #### Construct Input
 We should use `msgpack.encode` to encode input value and store it to the literal’s JSON field.